BeeChains/atlantabiz/README.md

 # atlantabiz
-Welcome to the ATLANTA BIZ domain
+Welcome to the ATLANTA BIZ/ top level domain!